 The results: Numerous hours and several batches of ice cream that tasted like green bell peppers mixed with turds and sprinkled with turd jimmies, topped with turdilicious whip cream and…uh…I’ve gone too far.
 Sorry.
 I just wanted to make a point.

 It was like grody to the max.
 Like gag me with an ice cream scooper.

 I tried using less jalapeno and steeping it for less time but all I got were different levels of turdness.
 Goldilocks would be troubled.
 “This porridge tastes like t….”
 I can’t stop talking about turds.
 This post is going downhill fast.

 And if I had to see The Hungry Husband’s eye-roll one more time as he witnessed yet another batch of this jalapeno catastrophe, I was going to have to rush him to the eye doctor for stuck-in-the-upward-position eyes.
 Google it.
 It’s a thing.

 Being the obsessive food weirdo that I am, I still wanted some fresh make-me-feel-like-I’m-in-Florida lime ice cream.
 A woman has needs.

-But that means I had to make ice cream one more time sans jalapenos.
+Then I had to make the recipe one more time to take these pictures.
 Darn.
 Cue eye rolls.
 Sorry hubsters.
 I hope you’ll heal quickly from these trying times.